-In the current climate, VA lenders are looking for a score of at least 620.
+In the current climate, VA lenders are typically looking for a score of at least 660.
 That's a considerable difference.
-What's even more powerful is that qualified borrowers can get competitive interest rates on a VA loan with a score in that 620 range.
+What's even more powerful is that qualified borrowers can get competitive interest rates on a VA loan with a score in that range.

-Prospective VA borrowers with a score below 620 will struggle to secure a home loan right now.
+Prospective VA borrowers with lower scores might struggle to secure a home loan right now.
 While it can seem daunting, repairing your credit score is often a matter of patience, time and diligence.
 There are no quick fixes, but hard work and a firm commitment can get prospective homebuyers on the path.

 We also have a unique department that helps service members and veterans develop their own plan (for free) to repair their credit and get ready for loan prequalification.
 You can learn more about our Lighthouse Program at our sister site, Future Military Homeowners.
 Call a credit specialist at Lighthouse anytime at 888-392-7421.